AgileVentures/av-static-website/source/blog_articles/2017-09-05-av-ecosystem-review-adding-nodejs-tests.html.markdown

 author: Sam Joseph
 ---

-Argh, so I got distracted by Slack and blogging and twitter and even though I sat down at the computer at 9am it's 10am.
+Argh, so I got distracted by Slack and blogging and Twitter and even though I sat down at the computer at 9am it's 10am.
 At least I got a few important emails and things out of the way (I think), but so after making a slew of changes to the Slack greeter bots, I feel I can't put off adding test frameworks any longer.
-There's some bugs going out that I can't catch with simple automated tests (the way messages get formatted in a real slack instance), but I've definitely wasted a little time on some silly bugs that automated tests would have caught.
+There's some bugs going out that I can't catch with simple automated tests (the way messages get formatted in a real Slack instance), but I've definitely wasted a little time on some silly bugs that automated tests would have caught.
 In the meantime I can see that the new changes to the syntax for the main greeter bot are all in place:

 ![](https://user-images.githubusercontent.com/30216/30053660-798a6e8c-9221-11e7-927d-ea20f462cc55.png)